SegDAC: Visual Generalization in Reinforcement Learning via Dynamic Object Tokens: Hyperparameters

 Each method was trained using its own hyperparameter configuration.
 Once a configuration was found to perform well for a given method, it was kept fixed across all tasks.
 For the baselines, we used the official implementations provided by the authors and used their default hyperparameters as starting points.
 In most cases, these settings were appropriate without modification.
 The only adjustment we made was to the discount factor, which we set to 0.80 for all methods, as we found this value worked better with ManiSkill3 and is also used in the framework’s official baselines.

 For \methodName, text tags were provided manually per task by a human.
-However, automatic tagging is also feasible using a VLM or image text tagging models such as RAM++ \cite{zhang2023recognizeanythingstrongimage}.
+However, automatic tagging is also feasible using a VLM or image text tagging models such as RAM++ \citep{zhang2023recognizeanythingstrongimage}.
 We opted for manual tags to reduce the scope of this research and to reduce computational overhead.
-We did not perform extensive tuning of the tags, instead, we selected simple text tags that seemed to make sense given a static frame and verified that SAM produced reasonable segmentations for them.
-While more exploration is needed to determine the optimal tags, we found that basic tags performed well in practice.

 Note that due to computational constraints, we did not perform an extensive hyperparameter search for \methodName, and we did not tune the parameters of YOLO-World or SAM.